ocoda/event-sourcing/README.md

 ```

 ## Snapshots
 Snapshots are an optimization that is completely optional.
-They come in handy when event-streams become large and reading them out becomes slow.
+However, they come in handy when event-streams become large and reading them out becomes slow.
 &nbsp;

 ### Snapshot streams